Common Foxglove

 ID Characteristics

 Flowers: Typically pink-purple and bell-shaped, with dark purple spots on the inside.
-Flowers grow in a column on one side of the stem, but do not grow until the plant’s second year of growth.
+Flowers grow in a column on one side of the stem, but not until the plant’s second year of growth.
 Flowers can also be white, pink, rose, or yellow.

 Stem: Erect, leafy stems that grow between 0.5 m and 1.5 m tall.
 Stems are densely covered in hairs that become glandular farther up the stem.

-Fruit: Egg-shaped capsules, around 12 mm long that split at maturity.
+Fruit: Egg-shaped capsules, around 12 mm long, that split at maturity.
 The seeds are 0.5 mm long.

 Roots: Fibrous, reaching minimum depths of 15 cm.